-With regards to recommendation 4, VDOT's Structure and Bridge Division will implement by incorporating appropriate guidance for the maintenance of weep holes in prestressed concrete box beams into the VDOT Manual of the Structure and Bridge Division, Part 2: Design Aids and Typical Details, Chapter 32 - Maintenance and Repair.
-Furthermore, the required inspection procedure and documentation of the weep hole condition will be included in the development of the Digital Bridge Inspection Reporting software application, with the anticipated completion date of January 2022.
+With regards to recommendation 4, VDOT's Structure and Bridge Division has already incorporated guidance for the maintenance of weep holes in prestressed concrete box beams in Part 2: Design Aids and Typical Details, Chapter 32: Preservation, Maintenance, Repair, Widening and Rehabilitation, of the VDOT Manual of the Structure and Bridge Division.
+Furthermore, the recommended inspection procedure and documentation of the weep hole condition can be handled by the inspection processes that are already in place.